 “It is Legal to grow Papaver somniferum in the United States for garden and seed production purposes; it is only illegal to manufacture opium from the poppies.”

-According to the Wikipedia, the U.S. Law States:
+According to the Wikipedia.org, the U.S. Law states:

-“…the opium poppy is legal for culinary or aesthetic reasons…”
+“…the opium poppy is legal for culinary or esthetic reasons…”

 Click on the Screenshot to View actual WIKI Page shown below:

 Not only are the SEEDS 100% Legal To Possess, Buy, Sell, and GROW in the USA,

 But you can even Buy LIVING Papaver Somniferum PLANTS in the USA, if you look around at your Local Nursery or Grocery Store.

 In fact, here’s a photo of one I purchased at my Local grocer (who also happens to be a Major Chain).

 They sell them every year and have a variety of them.
 As do 3 other Nurseries in my area.

 The only part that is rare about this Photo, is that they usually don’t label them as “Somniferum”.
 They usually call the “Breadseed” poppy, or “Paeoniflorum”